canonical/k8s-snap/docs/src/capi/howto/in-place-upgrades.md

 ```

 `<upgrade-option>` can be one of:

-* `channel=<snap-channel>` which refreshes k8s to the given snap channel. e.g. `channel=1.30-classic/stable`
+* `channel=<snap-channel>` which refreshes k8s to the given snap channel.
+  e.g. `channel=1.30-classic/stable`
-* `revision=<revision>` which refreshes k8s to the given revision. e.g. `revision=123`
+* `revision=<revision>` which refreshes k8s to the given revision.
+  e.g. `revision=123`
-* `localPath=<path>` which refreshes k8s with the snap file from the given absolute path. `localPath=full/path/to/k8s.snap`
+* `localPath=<path>` which refreshes k8s with the snap file from
+  the given absolute path. e.g. `localPath=full/path/to/k8s.snap`

-Please refer to the [ClusterAPI Annotations Reference][capi-annotations-reference] for further
+Please refer to the [ClusterAPI Annotations Reference][annotations-reference]
-details on these options.
+for further details on these options.

 ## Monitor the in-place upgrade

-Watch the status of the in-place upgrade for the machine, by running the
+Watch the status of the in-place upgrade for the machine,
-following command and checking the `v1beta2.k8sd.io/in-place-upgrade-status` annotation:
+by running the following command and checking the
+`v1beta2.k8sd.io/in-place-upgrade-status` annotation:

 ```
 kubectl get machine c1-control-plane-xyzbw -o yaml
 ```

 On a successful upgrade:

-* Value of the `v1beta2.k8sd.io/in-place-upgrade-status` annotation will be changed to `done`
+* Value of the `v1beta2.k8sd.io/in-place-upgrade-status` annotation
+  will be changed to `done`
-* Value of the `v1beta2.k8sd.io/in-place-upgrade-release` annotation will be changed to the `<upgrade-option>` used to perform the upgrade.
+* Value of the `v1beta2.k8sd.io/in-place-upgrade-release` annotation
+  will be changed to the `<upgrade-option>` used to perform the upgrade.

 ## Cancelling a failing upgrade

 The upgrade is retried periodically if the operation was unsuccessful.

-The upgrade can be cancelled by running the following commands that remove the annotations:
+The upgrade can be cancelled by running the following commands
+that remove the annotations:

 ```
 kubectl annotate machine c1-control-plane-xyzbw "v1beta2.k8sd.io/in-place-upgrade-to-"